Model-robust and efficient covariate adjustment for cluster-randomized experiments: Acknowledgement

 \section{Acknowledgement}

-Research in this article was partially supported by a Patient-Centered Outcomes Research Institute Award\textsuperscript{\textregistered} (PCORI\textsuperscript{\textregistered} Award ME-2020C3-21072).
+Research in this article was partially supported by a Patient-Centered Outcomes Research Institute Award\textsuperscript{\textregistered} (PCORI\textsuperscript{\textregistered} Award ME-2020C3-21072) and National Institute of Allergy and Infectious Diseases (NIAID) grants R01AI148127, K99AI173395.
 The statements presented in this article are solely the responsibility of the authors and do not necessarily represent the official views of PCORI\textsuperscript{\textregistered}, or its Board of Governors or Methodology Committee.
-The authors thank Drs.
-Gloria Coronado and William Vollmer from the Center for Health Research, Kaiser Permanente, for sharing the de-identified data from the STOP CRC study.